Last Updated on 06/27/2022 by Desmond

 The Dried yellow tea leaves are easy to absorb the water in the air, the damp tea will get a terrible flavor.
 Usually, the yellow tea products will be wrapped in a small individually sealed package, and you just need to store them in a dry environment.
-To the loose-leaf case, wrapping them with a rice-paper first.
+To the loose-leaf case, wrap them with rice paper first.

-Dried leaves also easy to absorb the other smell and make the flavor getting worse.
-Pay attention to the airtightness of the storage container, avoid the peculiar smell pollute.
+Dried leaves also easy to absorb the other smell and make the flavor get worse.
+Pay attention to the airtightness of the storage container, avoid the peculiar smell of polluting.
 Please don’t put them into a fridge; the water in the air and the other food’s smell will damage the tea.

 Yellow tea still keeps fermenting during storage, and a high temperature will speed up the process.
 The storage environment should be under 25℃.

 Yellow tea still retain many natural ingredients because it has only been low processing.
 A long time under sunshine may cause a photochemical reaction, making the tea lose its flavor.
 Please don’t use a glass container to store the loose leaf.

 Related Reading: Choose the best tea storage container for loose leaf tea.